 |3.7 x 1||03.7||for the A– in the 1-credit course|

 ÷ 18 (total credits) =

-If your overall or semester GPA is below 2.00, the Administrative Board will place you on probation.
+If your overall or semester GPA is below 2.00, the Academic Board will place you on probation.
 Probation is a warning that you must focus on methods to improve your grades.